 In 1955, a Canadian neurosurgeon called Wilder Penfield electrically stimulated the brains of people with epilepsy.
 On one occasion, he stimulated a patient’s right temporal lobe and the patient exclaimed, “Oh God!
 I am leaving my body.”

-In 2002, a Swiss group also working on patients with epilepsy passed a weak current through a patient’s right angular gyrus, which is where the parietal lobe meets the temporal lobe.
-This region is also called the temporoparietal junction.
+In 2002, a Swiss group also working on patients with epilepsy passed a weak current through a patient’s

 The patient relayed a sensation of “falling from a height.”
 As they increased the current, she said, “I see myself lying in bed, from above, but I only see my legs and lower trunk.”